 If we compare Ubuntu 20.04 with 18.04, we will see major performance improvements.
-You can feel the smoothness right at the beginning from the USB live stick.
+You can feel the smoothness right at the beginning of the USB live stick.
 The installation process and booting are a lot faster than before.
 Thanks to the new Linux Kernel 5.4 and GNOME 3.36.

 When we saw Canonical decided to ditch Unity and go with GNOME 3.28 in Ubuntu 18.04, at that time GNOME was laggier than Unity even on a high-end PC.

 This forced Canonical to give substantial attention to the development of GNOME 3.34 at the beginning of Ubuntu 19.10, improving responsiveness and overall speed.
 This continued with Ubuntu 20.04 LTS and GNOME 3.36.

 If we look at the image below, we will see there is a big difference between 20.04 and 18.04.
 Ubuntu 20.04 LTS consumes less RAM than 18.04 and also uses less CPU and GPU resources.
 This is a huge improvement gained in Ubuntu 20.04.

 Ubuntu is a popular Linux distro with a vast community on the web.
 Canonical decided to release only the 64-bit version of Ubuntu.
 This news had shaken the community hard.
 As most legacy applications and games require 32-bit libraries to function properly.